bpatel28/bowspace/README.md

 2. Register New Account - This API will help user to register new account.
 API will return UserId with Success message if user provided valid data otherwise it will return error with guidance.

 3. Get Users information - This API will return list of users with their details.
-Users could be filtered with different params like UserId, UserName, Keywords.
+Users could be filtered with different params like UserId, UserName, Email, Keywords.

 4. Get Posts - This API will return list of posted messages on wall.
 Messages could be filtered with SenderId, ReceiverId, Keywords, TimeStamp or PostId.